Event Integrative Medicine and Health in prevention and management of COVID-19 and long COVID European Parliament, Brussels and online

 Key speakers Integrative Medicine and Health in prevention and management of COVID-19 and long COVID

-Dr Joanna Dietzel, MD, neurologist, acupuncturist.
+Dr Joanna Dietzel, MD, Neurologist, acupuncturist.
 Department for integrative & complementary medicine, Institute of social medicine, epidemiology and health economics, Charité – Universitätsmedizin Berlin, Germany.

 Dr Christian Thede, MD, General practitioner, specialised in acupuncture and Chinese medicine.
 A former lecturer in Chinese medicine, University of Witten-Herdecke, Germany Instructor for acupuncture and Chinese medicine at the International Society of Chinese Medicine (SMS).

-Dr Geetha Kopalakrishna, MD, Bachelor of Ayurvedic Medicine & Surgery, technical officer at the Traditional, Complementary & Integrative Medicine Unit, Department of Service Delivery and Safety, World Health Organization, Geneva, Switzerland.
+Dr Geetha Gopalakrishna, MD, Bachelor of Ayurvedic Medicine & Surgery, technical officer at the Traditional, Complementary & Integrative Medicine Unit, Department of Service Delivery and Safety, World Health Organization, Geneva, Switzerland.
 A key member of the AYUSH-based COVID-19 response Task Force for the Government of India.

 Dr Helene M. Langevin, Director at National Center for Complementary and Integrative Health, National Institutes of Health, Bethesda, Maryland (MD), USA.
 Previously, Director of the Harvard Osher Center for Integrative Medicine and professor of medicine at Harvard Medical School, Boston (MA) and professor of neurological sciences at the Larner College of Medicine at the University of Vermont (VT).